 August 9-11, 2017

 *Note: there is an orientation fee of approximately $110.
 The fee includes early move-in access to on-campus accommodations, orientation supplies, and several meals during orientation.
 Residence halls open for new international students on Monday, August 7.
+Early move-in is allowed though your housing contract will show a later date.
 Classes begin Monday, August 14.
 Flying: The Savannah\Hilton Head International Airport is the closest airport to Georgia Southern University.
 At this time, we are not able to offer a shuttle from the airport to campus.
 A taxi will cost approximately $100, but we also recommend Uber or Lyft.
 Depending on when your flight arrives, you may need to spend the night at an airport hotel.
 A list of Savannah-Hilton Head Airport hotels can be found here.
 Driving: For driving directions to Lewis Hall, home of Georgia Southern University’s Welcome Center, click here.
 For a map service or GPS, use 100 Southern Drive, Statesboro, GA 30460.
 More thorough information will be provided upon acceptance to Georgia Southern, and in the welcome packet sent to students.

 When is Orientation?